History of Gin

 Shaken, Not Stirred (1960s)

 Cocktails are thought to have existed long before they became fashionable, even getting a mention in an edition of The Balance and Columbian Repository from 1806.
 However, despite a brief surge after World War I, their popularity didn’t properly increase until the late 1960s when cocktail recipes started to appear in drinks books and gin became an essential drink for parties.

 After a time out of the limelight, gin is bouncing back with a vengeance.
 Classic retro cocktails mixed with premium gins in stylish glasses are back in fashion and a new wave of premium gins are taking over.
 Distilled in small scale stills, using high quality ingredients and a lot of care and attention, these select gins are made for the more refined palate.
-At the pinnacle of this historical journey is Anno; an exquisite Kentish Dry Gin.
+At the pinnacle of this historical journey is Anno; producing a fantastic selection of spirits including, the exquisite Kentish Dry Gin.
 Made in a London Dry Gin style, it is lovingly handcrafted by experienced scientists, incorporating natural Kentish botanicals to create the optimum drinking pleasure.